wazuh/wazuh-documentation/source/installation-guide/index.rst

 Install Wazuh with Open Distro for Elasticsearch
 ------------------------------------------------

 There are three different alternatives to deploy a Wazuh installation.
-Here is a brief explanation about each method:
+Here is a brief explanation about each deployment type:

-- **All in one**: Wazuh with Open Distro for Elasticsearch are installed in the same host, this type of deployment is suitable for testing and small working environments.
+- **All-in-one**: Wazuh with Open Distro for Elasticsearch are installed in the same host, this type of deployment is suitable for testing and small working environments.
+If you want to test Wazuh, you can download our ready to use :ref:`OVA <virtual_machine>`.

 - **Distributed**: Each component is installed in a separate host as a single-node or multi-node cluster.
 This type of deployment allows the high availability and scalability of the product and is suitable for large working environments.